slgotting/timetrack-slg/README.md

 ## Compatibility

 Right now this script is only usable on Linux.
 Tested working on Ubuntu 18.
-Likely works on Ubuntu 20.
+It should work on any linux distro if the following commands work:

+* xdotool
+* wmctrl

 I may add support for Windows in the future but I wanted to get it out as it is right now.